 It was as if the people who inhabited this place, left in such terrible hurry that they chose to only take the people they loved.

-Animas Fork in itself was not just a ghost town, rather, a dying ghost town.
-On the verge of disappearing, when the wilderness around would claim what was rightfully theirs.
+Animas Fork in itself was not just a ghost town, rather, a dying ghost town; on the verge of disappearing, when the wilderness around would claim what was rightfully theirs’.

 Laura got out with her camera gear and gun.
 She shivered.
 It was unusually cold for an October night.
 She turned to look at the warmth that her jeep offered, she saw Johnny sitting there, completely wrapped up in his green winter jacket, hoodie and brown mittens.
-His blue eyes twinkled with joy, his cheeks windblown and nose red and ruddy.
+His blue eyes twinkled with joy, his cheeks windblown and nose, red and ruddy.
 He looked right sitting there in her jeep, next to her, where he belonged.
 And she blinked.

 “I have a gun, too.”
 A voice spoke from behind Laura.
 She whirled around, poising her gun to whoever would have spoken.
-Instantly her hands dropped to her side, and her mouth was open when she saw a little girl, not more than six, not more than Johnny was before he died.
+Instead her hands dropped to her side, and her mouth was open when she saw a little girl, not more than six, not more than Johnny was before he died.

-She cautiously approached her.
+Laura cautiously approached her.

 And that moment Laura realized, she was being haunted.
-Haunted by the ghost of a little lost girl, or her memories, or her guilt at loosing Johnny.
+Haunted by the ghost of a lost little girl, or her memories, or her guilt at loosing Johnny.
 She did not know which, but she did know that she was haunted.